-I’m really enjoying working on segemented pens lately.
+I’m really enjoying working on segmented pens lately.
 They provide that something extra that really makes the pen stand out.

 the hardest part about this is selecting the wood species with regards to grain density.
 For instance the oak has a pretty coarse grain and the wengé a very fine grain.

-I liked how the maple and padouk segments look next to the figured olive wood.
+I liked how the maple and padauk segments look next to the figured olive wood.
 But I don’t think I will be using the beech again.
 It’s nice and hard with straight grain, but look a bit too bland.
-Luckily I only used it for a small segment so the pen still turned out ok.
+Luckily I only used it for a small segment so the pen still turned out OK.

-Now if you’re reading this and you’re thinking it’s alle happy accidents and coïncident, think again.
+Now if you’re reading this and you’re thinking it’s all happy accidents and coincident, think again.
 When making the last 10 pens, about 4 segments were ruined.

-It might be intersting to share the mistakes in a separate post ..
+It might be interesting to share the mistakes in a separate post ..
 I’ll think about that.

 Since I keep making these pens, I need to sell some every now and then to make room for new creations.